Troubleshooting

 Symptom: The compiler reports that packages like embedded/rtos or embedded/arch/r4000/systim are not in the standard library.

-Cause: You are using the standard go build command instead of the N64 cross-compilation toolchain.
-GoSprite64 targets the N64 via a custom Go fork and requires the n64.env environment file.
+Cause: You are using the standard go build path instead of the supported N64 cross-compilation workflow.
+GoSprite64 targets the N64 via the EmbeddedGo toolchain and the settings loaded from n64.env.

 Build fails with embedded/* errors